Lichtblick-Suite/lichtblick/app/panels/StateTransitions/index.help.md

 You can zoom by scrolling, and pan by dragging.
 Double-click to reset.

 Colors are hard-coded for the default paths.
 If you use a different path, you get some default colors.
-Please contact the Webviz team if you want more custom colors.
+Please contact the Foxglove team if you want more custom colors.